projectsbyif/openapis/pages/appendix-about-this-research.md

-We carried out two rounds of interviews where we presented the prototypes to people and listened to their reactions.

-The first round of interviews were quick and rough, with five students from the Royal College of Arts.

-For the secound round we professionally recruited five individuals with varied backgrounds and digital skills.
-We interviewed participants from France, Germany, Austria, China Israel and the the UK.

-## Research questions
+Starting the work, we had a number of questions we wanted to understand:

 There were a number of questions we wanted to understand:

 - What could people do that they cannot do now, if open telecom APIs existed?

-- Can we demonstrate new fictional services that people are actually interested in?
+- Can we demonstrate new services that people are actually interested in?

 - What data do people understand phone & broadband providers hold about them?